intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 have been and remain part of the IETF LLC budget.

-The RFC Series portion of the IETF LLC budget shall include funding to support the RSEA, the RFC Production Center, and the Independent Stream.
+The RFC Series portion of the IETF LLC budget shall include funding to support the RSCE, the RFC Production Center, and the Independent Stream.

 The IETF LLC has the responsibility to approve the total RFC Editor